Badulik/Current-code/README.md

 for importing all of the libaries take packages.txt and put it where your python is located at example: `C:\Users\YoavTol\PycharmProjects\pythonProject`

-go to the terminal in python and write `pip install -r packages.txt`
+go to the terminal in python and write `pip install requirements.txt`

 wait for them to be installed